timetag/timetag.github.io/docs/python.rst

 - ``source``
-    You can use Python generators functions that yields Clips as a source.
+    You can use a single Clip or a Python generators functions that yields Clips as a source.
 The generator functions will be called many times, each time with a new Clip returned.

 - ``max_autofeed``
     It allows ETA to fetch at most ``max_autofeed`` Clips from the generator.